 The Catechesis of the Good Shepherd

 This Montessori-concept program emphasizes faith formation within a prepared environment called the Atrium.
 The children work with models of altar materials, infancy narratives and parables to deepen their relationship with Jesus the Good Shepherd.
-Pre-school classes meet every Tuesday from 1:00 to 2:00 p.m.
-Kindergarten classes meet on Sunday from 10:15 to 11:30 a.m.
+Kindergarten classes meet on Mondays from 4 to 5 p.m. or Wednesdays from 4:30 to 5:40 p.m.
 Time in the Atrium is scheduled as a regular part of first and second grade PSR classes.
 The Catechesis serves as a supplement for traditional religious education in the school program for kindergarten through grade four.

 Parish School of Religion